pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 ### Upload and Stage
 We have a product downloaded and (potentially) cached on a Concourse worker.
-The next step is to upload and stage that product to Ops Manager.
+The next step is to upload and stage that product to Tanzu Operations Manager.

 ```yaml hl_lines="32-45"
 jobs: